Traveling for Care?

 Other regulatory requirements and the JHMI institutional policy provide that even if a study falls within one of the six categories above (except category 5), it must receive JHM IRB review (either expedited or convened) if it has one or more of the following characteristics:

-(1) The research involves interaction or intervention (excluding chart and record reviews -category 4) with hospitalized patients, institutionalized patients, outpatient clinic patients or employees of the Johns Hopkins Health System or Johns Hopkins University School of Medicine or School of Nursing; or
+(1) The research involves interaction or intervention (excluding chart and record reviews -category 4) with hospitalized patients, institutionalized patients, outpatient clinic patients; or

 (2) The research falls under the purview of FDA (drug, device, biologic or other covered products Research is subject to FDA if it involves a drug or medical device other than the use of an approved drug or medical device in the course of medical practice, or if the data will be submitted to or held for inspection by the FDA).